Total Knee Replacement Surgery: A First-Hand Experience

 The physical therapy is extremely important, and the exercises must be done daily.

-Unfortunately, just as I came out of the hospital, my husband started in with a very bad couple of years with his heart condition.
+Unfortunately, just as I came out of the hospital, my husband started in with a very bad couple of years with his heart condition, as briefly mentioned earlier.
 He was bouncing in and out of the hospital and the emergency room like it was the thing to do.

 Sitting there at his bedside, as well as trying to manage the household with no help before I really should have been, I was unable to do my exercises as often as I should have, and it delayed my recovery.
 I got 'stuck' at a certain point, unable to bend my knee very far past the pre-surgery point.